ethagnawl/compote/README.md

 ```

 ## Future Work
+### Pluggable "fail" exceptions
+It'd be a nice touch if users could provide their own exception class to use if a required environment variable is not found.
 ### Logging
 I find it helpful to know when default values are used and have historically used loguru to log a warning message when this happens.
 I don't want to add a dependency for anyone wishing to use this library, though, so I plan to add pluggable logging in a future release.
 ### Types